 To simplify the submission process, manuscripts can be uploaded in Word or LaTeX format as a single file.
 They will then be converted to a PDF for the review process.
 Once a manuscript is accepted, detailed instructions will be provided to upload final files in the proper format for publication by the MIT Press.
-Open Mind is a gold OA publication, and charges an Article Processing Charge (APC) of $1000 per accepted manuscript at the 4000 word limit and $1500 at the 10,000 word limit.
-There is no fee for submitting articles for consideration; a fee is only charged on acceptance.

 All Research Reports should conform to the format and style of the American Psychological Association as specified in the APA Publication Manual (7th edition).
 Be sure that your manuscript has page numbers, either in the header or at the bottom of each page.
 Perspectives should follow APA conventions for style, but the organization and use of sub-headings can be determined by the author.